Purpose of the fund

 Preference will be given to events that meet the following additional criteria:

-- The event will be held in a Council managed facility or sports field
+- The event will be held at a Council managed facility site or sports field

 - The event is contestable to host